MichaelYochpaz/User-Scripts/README.md

 A collection of short random user scripts I made that aren't worthy of a standalone repository.
 ## Scripts:
 ### CreateLinks:
-A Bash script to generate a symlink for each file within folder (works with nested folders).
+A Bash script to generate a symlink for a file or each file within folder (works with nested folders).

 Usage: ```CreateLinks <Source Directory> <Destination Directory>```